Greece and lenders agree bailout, shares rally

 The currency bloc's finance ministers are expected to give their approval on Friday in time for Greece to make a crucial 3.2 billion euro debt repayment that falls due next week.

-Greek shares rallied, with the banking index climbing 3 percent, while the government's two-year borrowing costs fell to a five-month low.
+Greek shares rallied .ATG, with the banking index .FTATBNK climbing 3 percent, while the government's two-year borrowing costs GR2YT=TWEB fell to a five-month low.

 The agreement gives Greece some respite after a turbulent year marked by acrimonious talks with lenders, the imposition of capital controls and a three-week shutdown of its banks before Athens capitulated last month to creditors' demands for deep austerity measures in order to receive new loans.